Barber License Renewal: CE Hours, Fees & Late Penalties by State

 States Requiring CE (11)

-6 hours every 2 years.
-Online video-based CE courses accepted.
+6 hours every 2 years for all licensed barbers and instructors.
+Online courses accepted.

 4 hours annually.
 20+ years licensure: 3 hours sanitation every other year instead.